 David is a member of The Inner Circle of Advocates, an organization of the 100 top plaintiffs’ lawyers from around the country.
 He is listed in Best Lawyers in America and, in 1996, was named Lawyer of the Year by the national publication, Lawyers Weekly USA.
 In 2012, he was named a Lawyer of the Year in Raleigh for Medical Malpractice by Best Lawyers in America, and the same publication named him Lawyer of the Year in Raleigh for Plaintiff’s Personal Injury for its 2014 edition.

 David is a Fellow in the American College of Trial Lawyers and a Fellow in the International Society of Barristers.
 Additional honors and accolades include being named among Business North Carolina magazine’s Legal Elite, Lawdragon’s Top 500 Plaintiff Lawyers in U.S., and North Carolina Super Lawyers: Top 10 Lawyers in North Carolina, as well as being a Lifetime Inductee in the William Horn Battle Society of the University of North Carolina School of Law.

 In addition to being a frequent lecturer on motor vehicle negligence and damages in personal injury and wrongful death cases, David speaks to high school students annually about the Constitution and Bill of Rights and how they are upheld through the practice of law.
 He also is a guest lecturer at the UNC and Campbell University schools of law.

-David is a graduate of the University of North Carolina at Chapel Hill (A.B. ’73) and the UNC School of Law (J.D. ’77).
-He is married to Lyn Kirby and has three children: Emily, James and Winston.
+David is a graduate of the University of North Carolina at Chapel Hill (A.B.
+1973) and the UNC School of Law (J.D.
+1977).